comparisons

 Free AI Tools for manufacturers to boost productivity on the shopfloor

-As a shopfloor or production manager, you can pick and choose a few tools to see how they can help your operations before deciding on investing a single cent.
-In this piece, we will share some of our favourite AI tools and which daily tasks and lean production processes they can support.
+As a shopfloor or production manager, you can pick and choose a few tools to see how they help your operations before deciding to invest a single cent.
+In this piece, we share some of our favourite AI tools and the daily tasks and lean production processes they support, plus a starting point that small teams and startup factories can run with this week.

-When someone mentions AI, we usually think ChatGPT generated images or videos that anyone can do, or powerful disruptive potential across businesses that are probably complex and costly.
-But there’s AI that can be used on your shopfloor tomorrow.
-It can be used for documentation, process improvement, knowledge capture, team collaboration – process improvements that support lean production.
+When someone mentions AI, you often think of ChatGPT-generated images and videos that anyone can spin up, or about disruptive enterprise rollouts that sound complex and costly.
+There is also AI you can put on your shopfloor tomorrow.
+It handles documentation, process improvement, knowledge capture and team collaboration: lean-friendly improvements that need a browser, not a six-month integration project.

-Modern manufacturing isn’t just about using the latest machinery.
-Of course, some processes like packing might require hardware investment, like cobots, but lean production has many areas that are human driven, and can be software-assisted.
-With the rise of specialised software solutions as AI tools, SME manufacturers or teams that would never consider a costly long-term investment in enterprise software can now find a dedicated software solution that can help solve a process bottleneck, whether it is inventory tracking, shipping, or having good meeting note documentation.
-Freemium tools let you experiment and see how they work and add value without big risk.
+Modern manufacturing is not just about using the latest machinery.
+Some processes like packing might require hardware investment such as cobots, but lean production has many areas that are human driven and can be software-assisted.
+With the rise of specialised software solutions and AI tools, SME manufacturers and teams that would never consider a costly long-term investment in enterprise software can now find a dedicated solution for an inventory tracking problem, a shipping bottleneck, or poor meeting note documentation.
+Freemium tools let you experiment, see how they work, and add value without big risk.

-AI tools to support lean manufacturing processes and tasks
+Which AI tools support lean manufacturing processes and tasks?

 Miro for lean production planning and process mapping

-Miro is a collaborative virtual board and comes with thousands of layout templates with common business processes.
-Use it for process mapping, value stream mapping, shopfloor layout brainstorming, brainstorming SMART goals, and more.
-The free version allows unlimited team members and unlimited boards, but only 3 active editable boards at one time.
+Miro is a collaborative virtual board with thousands of layout templates for common business processes.
+Use it for process mapping, value stream mapping, shopfloor layout brainstorming, SMART goal sessions, and Kaizen workshops.
+The free plan allows unlimited team members and unlimited boards, with three active editable boards at one time.
+Canva is a useful sister tool for the visual side.
+Canva covers posters, infographics, and AI image generation for visual work instructions on the shopfloor, and the free tier already includes most of the templates you would actually use for a daily huddle board.

-Pro Tip: Run a weekly shopfloor “layout improvement session” and share sketches on Miro instead of whiteboards.
-This way, you and other teams can refer back to them any time or share with other teams.
+Pro Tip: Run a weekly "layout improvement session" and capture sketches on Miro instead of whiteboards.
+You and other teams can refer back any time, and the board doubles as a search engine for old layouts when a problem repeats.

 Notion for knowledge hubs and standard work procedures

-Notion is a powerful tool for note taking and displaying information in engaging ways.
-This makes it perfect for creating a knowledge hub to store standard work procedures, link to training videos, catalogue training documents, list reason codes for downtime.
-The free plan gives you core workspace features; its AI features are limited to a small one-time trial.
+Notion is a powerful workspace tool for note taking and displaying information in engaging ways.
+That makes it perfect for a knowledge hub: store standard work procedures, link to training videos, catalogue training documents, and list reason codes for downtime.
+The free plan gives you the core workspace and most templates; the AI features and advanced features are limited to a small one-time trial.
+A small dashboard view of open improvement tickets is one of the most popular templates among our customers, and the Notion API lets you push data in from external systems if your team already lives in Slack or Microsoft Teams.

-Pro Tip: Create a “Shopfloor Wiki” in Notion: Let each operator add one improvement idea or add one documentation per week.
+Pro Tip: Create a "Shopfloor Wiki" in Notion.
+Let each operator add one improvement idea or one piece of documentation per week.

-Pro Tip: Ask the assistant to “Write a 5-step checklist for tool changeover on Machine X, in plain German + English” as a way to test the product.
+Pro Tip: Ask the assistant to "Write a 5-step checklist for tool changeover on Machine X, in plain German and English" as a way to test the product.
+If the answer is high-quality and the format is right, you have your first standard work draft.

-Fathom, Otter AI and other notetaking assistant for meetings
+Fathom, Otter AI and other notetaking assistants for meetings

-Notetaker tools help you focus on the discussion, rather than splitting your attention.
-Use them to record shift-handoffs or morning stand-ups.
-The apps auto-generate the transcript and summary and removes manual note-taking.
+Notetaker tools help you focus on the discussion rather than splitting your attention.
+Use them to record shift handoffs, morning stand-ups, or supplier calls.
+The apps auto-generate the transcript and a clean summary, and they remove the manual note-taking step.
+Fathom and Otter both have free plans with monthly minute caps, which is enough for a daily 15-minute stand-up across a typical month.

 Perplexity for research